mas-cli/mas/README.md

 </summary>

 mas uses multiple undocumented Apple private frameworks to implement much of its functionality.

-Over time, Apple has silently changed these frameworks, breaking some functionality.
-Known issues include:
+Over time, Apple has silently changed these frameworks, breaking some functionality, including:

 - ⛔ The `signin` command is not supported on macOS 10.13 (High Sierra) or newer.
   [#164](https://github.com/mas-cli/mas/issues/164)